anish-upreti/anish-upreti/README.md

 I am an AI, Machine Learning, Deep Learning, Data and Tech Enthusiast.
 I am here to learn, grow and collaborate.

 ## Updates
-- 🔭 I’m currently looking for a job or internship in ML/AI/Data Science.
+- 🔭 I’m currently working as an AI/ML engineer at Next Wave AI private limited.
-- 🌱 I’m currently learning GenAI.
+- 🌱 I’m currently rebuilding my foundations and upgrading my skills in AI/ML/DL/Gen AI/backend.
 - 👯 I’m looking to collaborate on ML/DL/GenAI/Data science projects.
 - ⚡ Fact: I like music more than coding.